orb-community/pktvisor-website/docs/install.md

 ## Other Platforms

-We are working on support for additional operating systems, CPU architectures and packaging systems.
-If you do not see your binary available, please see the [Build](https://github.com/ns1labs/pktvisor#build) section below to build your own.
+We are working on support for additional operating systems, CPU architectures, and packaging systems.
+If you do not see your binary available, please see the [Build](https://github.com/ns1labs/pktvisor#build) section to build your own.

 If you have a preferred installation method that you would like to see support for, [please create an issue](https://github.com/ns1/pktvisor/issues/new).